Clinical Pathway for Child with Suspected Preseptal or Orbital Cellulitis

 Clear Orbital Signs

-- Ophthalmology Consult
+- Consult Ophthalmology

-- For Primary Care Providers
+- Primary Care Providers

-via Epic On-call Finder
+- ED and Inpatient Providers contact Ophtho Cnslt via Epic On-call Finder

 Preseptal Cellulitis